-LABEL DESCRIPTION Settings in this row apply to all ports.
+LABEL DESCRIPTION Active Select this check box to enable bandwidth control on the Switch.
+SLOT This field appears only in stacking mode.
+Click the drop-down list to choose the slot number of the Switch in a stack.
+Port This field displays the port number.
+In stacking mode, the first number represents the slot ID and the second is the port number.
+Please note that the default stacking ports (the last two ports of your Switch) cannot be configured.
+They are reserved for stacking only.
+Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
-Ingress Rate Active Select this check box to activate commit rate limits on this port.
-Commit Rate Specify the guaranteed bandwidth allowed in kilobits per second (Kbps) for the incoming traffic flow on a port.
-The commit rate should be less than the peak rate.
-The sum of commit rates cannot be greater than or equal to the uplink bandwidth.
-Active Select this check box to activate peak rate limits on this port.
-Peak Rate Specify the maximum bandwidth allowed in kilobits per second (Kbps) for the incoming traffic flow on a port.
+Active Select this check box to activate ingress rate limits on this port.
+Ingress Rate Specify the maximum bandwidth allowed in kilobits per second (Kbps) for the incoming traffic flow on a port.
+Note: Ingress rate bandwidth control applies to layer 2 traffic only.
 Active Select this check box to activate egress rate limits on this port.
+Egress Rate Specify the maximum bandwidth allowed in kilobits per second (Kbps) for the out-going traffic flow on a port.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields.